MeHti6/Schedule-repeater/README.md

 - `/timenow` — Show the current time and day in Tehran
 - `/remain` — Show how many messages are scheduled and how many remain
 - `/delete` — Cancel all scheduled messages
+- `/caption`	Turns captioning ON.
+- `/captionoff`	Turns captioning OFF.
+- `/captionset` your text here	Sets the caption text.
+Will be added after two line breaks in every message if captioning is ON.
 - 📨 Send messages after `/time` — they will be scheduled 10 minutes apart
 - 🕒 Works 24/7 using PythonAnywhere's **Always-on Task**